MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/field-service-project-operations.md

 ## Support for Field Service solution

-We support dual-write on top of existing Field Service solution based Common Data Service environments.
+We support dual-write on top of existing Field Service solution-based Common Data Service environments.

-To learn more, refer to [Integrate Dynamics 365 Field Service and Supply Chain Management](https://docs.microsoft.com/dynamics365/field-service/supply-chain-field-service-integration).
+For more information, see [Integrate Dynamics 365 Field Service and Supply Chain Management](https://docs.microsoft.com/dynamics365/field-service/supply-chain-field-service-integration).

-## Support for Project Operations solution
+## Support for Project Service Automation solution

-We support dual-write on top of existing Project Operations solution based Common Data Service environments.
+We support dual-write on top of existing Project Service Automation solutionbbased Common Data Service environments.